ppmim/PAPI/docs/modules.rst

-``applyDarkFlat``        Finds out the best Focus value from a focus series ``eval_focus_serie``     Finds out the best Focus value from a focus series ``skyfilter``            Subtracts sky background to a dither sequence of frames ``astrowarp``            Creates final aligned and coadded frame using SEx,SCAMP and SWARP ``photometry``           Performs a photometric calibration comparison with 2MASS ``genLogsheet``          Creates a log sheet from a set of FITS files ``makeobjmask``          Creates a objects mask (SExtractor OBJECTS images) for a list of FITS images.
+``applyDarkFlat``        Finds out the best Focus value from a focus series ``eval_focus_serie``     Finds out the best Focus value from a focus series ``skyfilter``            Subtracts sky background to a dither sequence of frames ``astrowarp``            Creates final aligned and coadded frame using SEx, SCAMP and SWARP ``photometry``           Performs a photometric calibration comparison with 2MASS ``genLogsheet``          Creates a log sheet from a set of FITS files ``makeobjmask``          Creates a objects mask (SExtractor OBJECTS images) for a list of FITS images.